-If you cannot afford to hire a lawyer, you may ask to change your Parenting Plan on your own.
-Our packet called Filing a Petition to Modify/Adjust a Parenting Plan or Custody Decree has forms and instructions.
+If you cannot afford to hire a lawyer, you can ask to change your Parenting Plan on your own.
+Our packet called Filing a Petition to Modify/Adjust a Parenting Plan or Custody Decreehas forms and instructions.
 You can get it and other helpful information online at the Washington LawHelp website: www.washingtonlawhelp.org.

-You may also get the court forms on the web at http://www.courts.wa.gov/forms/ or ask your courthouse facilitator.
-(Facilitators at the courthouse help people who do not have a lawyer find and file the right forms in child custody and divorce matters.)
+You may also get the court forms on the web at http://www.courts.wa.gov/forms/ or ask your courthouse facilitator, if your county has one.
+(Courthouse facilitators help people with no lawyer find and file the right forms in child custody and divorce matters.)
 Or ask the Superior Court Clerk for the forms.
 If you do not have Internet access or a courthouse, ask that forms be mailed to you from CLEAR.
 Call 1-888-201-1014.

 Maybe not.
 Washington may not have the ability (jurisdiction) to enter a Parenting Plan if: